danigargu/syms2elf/README.md

   * **IDA Pro**: Simply, copy `syms2elf.py` to the IDA's plugins folder.
   * **radare2**: In radare2 environment, pass this command: #!pipe python ./syms2elf.py <output_file>
   *  **rizin** : In rizin environment, pass this command: #!pipe python ./syms2elf.py <output_file>
+  * Also, if you are using radare2, make sure that you have install r2pipe.
+You can use this command: pip3 install r2pipe
+  * For rizin: pip3 install rzpipe